 We also recommend getting more aggressive with geo-targeting modifiers for your Google Shopping ad campaigns.

-Geography-based bid changes or modifiers is a feature which allows advertisers to change bid percentages based on locations.
+Geography-based bid changes or modifiers is a feature that allows advertisers to change bid percentages based on locations.

 Keep the following things in mind when setting up Geo bid modifiers for Google Shopping Campaigns: